-The security landscape in every country is a reflection of history, culture, political, socio-economic conditions and experiences.
-The United Nations assists Member States to undertake security sector reform with a view to achieving effective and accountable security for the State and its citizens, without discrimination and with full respect for human rights and the rule of law.
-The United Nations pursues a coordinated and comprehensive approach to security sector reform, anchored in principles endorsed by Member States, across the spectrum of peacekeeping, peacebuilding and development settings.
+The United Nations assists Member States to undertake security sector reform – to achieve effective and accountable security for the State and its citizens, without discrimination and with full respect for human rights and the rule of law.

-The security-development nexus is widely acknowledged.
+The nexus between security and development is now widely acknowledged.
 The reform of the security sector, particularly in conflict-affected societies, creates an environment conducive to political and socio-economic growth.
 The joint United Nations-World Bank study, Pathways for Peace: Inclusive Approaches to Preventing Violent Conflict, notes that “security and justice institutions that operate fairly and in alignment with the rule of law are essential to preventing violence and sustaining peace”.

 Security sector reform at work